 What about the mortgage balance?

-Notice how the mortgage balance did not come into the tax calculation at all?
+Notice how the mortgage balance did not come into the tax calculation?
 The capital gain is only about the sale price less the purchase price.
-It doesn’t matter if you own the house outright, or have a giant mortgage on the place.
+Whether you own the house outright or have a giant mortgage doesn’t matter.

-In Sam’s scenario, there is a $200,000 mortgage on the property.
-It's important to note that Sam knows how much cash to expect once the sale closes:
+In Sam’s scenario, the property has a $200,000 mortgage.
+It’s important to note that Sam knows how much cash to expect once the sale closes:

 Net selling price: $385,000